 Join the Be The Match® Registry at

 Part of the "Get in the Game.
 Save a Life."
 Program

 - Thursday, Apr.
-18, 2013
+18, 2019

-- 10:00 a.m. to 4:00 p.m.
+- 11:00 a.m. to 6:00 p.m.

 - No advance registration required

-Yale has named its annual marrow donor registration drive in Mandi's memory.
-These drives are led by the field hockey, football and women's ice hockey teams.
+Yale now holds its annual marrow donor registration drive in Mandi's memory.
+These drives are led by the field hockey, football, men's soccer and women's ice hockey teams.

 If you are a member of the news media, please contact firstname.lastname@example.org with any inquiries.